Last Updated on January 16, 2021 by Nina Ahmedow

 Nice and Cannes

 As a port city, Nice has always been quite diverse, and many street signs are bilingual (French and Occitan).
+You can also take a day trip to another country, Monaco, from Nice.
 And Cannes is not only glitz and glamor; you don’t have to be rich to enjoy a stroll through the Old Town.
 But, of course, you could plan a trip to France that coincides with the annual film festival if you wanted to!

 Take a walk through the narrow alleys of the old town of Vence.
 There’s a reason creatives such as Chagall, Matisse, and D. H. Lawrence all loved Vence.
 This small town in the hills is absolutely gorgeous and well worth a day trip from Nice.
 And although the town is popular with tourists it has kept its unspoiled and untouched character.